intel/neural-compressor/examples/pytorch/eager/blendcnn/distillation/README.md

 Step-by-Step
 ============

-This document describes the step-by-step instructions for reproducing PyTorch BlendCNN distillation(with MRPC dataset) results with Intel® Low Precision Optimization Tool.
+This document describes the step-by-step instructions for reproducing PyTorch BlendCNN distillation(with MRPC dataset) results with Intel® Neural Compressor.

 # Prerequisite